 Jack and Diane have been married for forty-three years.

-Diane works three days a week in a local business because she enjoys the patter.
+Diane works three days a week in a local business because she enjoys the chat.

-Her days off are spent spoiling the grandkids, doing lunches, pilates, and stuff around the house.
+Her days off are spent spoiling grandkids, doing lunches, pilates, and stuff around the house.

 Jack retired about six years ago to get a hip replacement and Diane reckons it was the biggest mistake of his life.